The Exoscale Flexible Storage template aims at empowering users to manage their instance’s disk/storage as they deem fit, by providing:

 `-vg.flex-lv.tmp 253:2 0 1G 0 lvm /tmp

-As opposed to most other templates, partitions size will not automatically grow once an instance’s disk is resized, empowering you with creating/resizing partitions according to your requirements.
+As opposed to most other templates, partition sizes will not automatically grow after an instance’s disk is resized.
+You can create or resize partitions according to your requirements.

-For the sake of the example, we will both: - resize the /var partition - create a new /data partition with the xfs filesystem
+For the sake of the example, we will demonstrate both: - how to resize the /var partition - how to create a new /data partition with the xfs filesystem

 Resize the Physical Volume